ToxicPine/eigentensor/README.md

 EigenTensor leverages tinygrad as its computational backbone for several key reasons:

 1. **Lazy Evaluation**: rather than immediately executing instructions, tinygrad builds out a graph representing all operations to be executed on the GPU
-2. **Memory Safety**: the computational graph is not GPU code, making it memory-safe and cross-platform
+2. **Memory Safety**: the computational graph is not low-level GPU code, making it memory-safe and cross-platform
 3. **Consensus Support**: any two devices executing the same graph will get identical results, enabling consensus verification
 4. **Model Compatibility**: many existing ML models are already specified in tinygrad, making them immediately usable
 5. **Cross-Platform**: runs efficiently across CPU, GPU, and other accelerators without code changes